tarantool/doc/doc/reference/reference_lua/box_snapshot.rst

     by ``box.snapshot()`` are consistent and have the same LSN as checkpoint.

-    At the checkpoint vinyl also rotates the metadata log `*.vylog`, containing data manipulation operations like «create file» and «delete file».
-It goes through the log, removes duplicating operations from the memory and creates new `*.vylog` file, giving it the name according to the :ref:`vclock <box_introspection-box_info>` of the new checkpoint, with «create» operations only.
+    At the checkpoint vinyl also rotates the metadata log `*.vylog`, containing data manipulation operations like "create file" and "delete file".
+It goes through the log, removes duplicating operations from the memory and creates a new `*.vylog` file, giving it the name according to the :ref:`vclock <box_introspection-box_info>` of the new checkpoint, with "create" operations only.
 This procedure cleans `*.vylog` and is useful for recovery because the name of the log is the same as the checkpoint signature.